xcore/sw_audio_effects/module_dsp_biquad/README.rst

 This module can be evaluated using the following demo applications:

-   * BiQuad Filter Slicekit Demo
+   * BiQuad Filter sliceKIT Demo
-   * Short-Reverb Slicekit Audio Demo
+   * Short-Reverb sliceKIT Audio Demo
-   * Long-Reverb Slicekit Audio Demo
+   * Long-Reverb sliceKIT Audio Demo